-- Ending "Green New Deal" Funding: This EO orders federal agencies to "immediately pause the disbursement of funds" under the IRA and Bipartisan Infrastructure Act ("BIL" also known as the Infrastructure Innovation and Jobs Act ("IIJA"), this is also been known as the federal funding freeze on clean energy and climate programs.
+Ending "Green New Deal" Funding: This EO orders federal agencies to "immediately pause the disbursement of funds" under the IRA and Bipartisan Infrastructure Act ("BIL" also known as the Infrastructure Innovation and Jobs Act ("IIJA"), this is also been known as the federal funding freeze on clean energy and climate programs.
 It requires agencies to report to the Office of Management and Budget ("OMB") in 90 days how the spending aligns with the President's energy goals.
-The majority of IRA and BIL funding has been obligated. - On Monday January 27, the Office of Management and Budget (OMB) published a memo directing agencies to pause all "financial assistance for foreign aid, nongovernmental organizations, DEI, woke gender ideology, and the green new deal."
+The majority of IRA and BIL funding has been obligated.

+- On Monday January 27, the Office of Management and Budget (OMB) published a memo directing agencies to pause all "financial assistance for foreign aid, nongovernmental organizations, DEI, woke gender ideology, and the green new deal."
 This moratorium was going to take effect on Tuesday January 28 at 5pm ET, however, a judge temporarily blocked part of the Trump Administration's plans to freeze federal aid until February 3.
-On January 29, OMB rescinded its call for a pause on federal assistance. - Court actions: - 23 States Attorneys General Sue.
+On January 29, OMB rescinded its call for a pause on federal assistance. - $\circ$ $\,$ Court actions: - 23 States Attorneys General Sue.
 On January 31, the U.S. District Court for the District of Rhode Island granted a temporary restraining order prohibiting the Trump Administration from "giving effect to the OMB Directive" with respect to financial assistance to 23 states and requiring the issuance of notice to agencies of this order. - The Trump Administration attempted to reinstate the funding freeze, but the 1st Circuit Court of Appeals denied the request on Feb.
 11. - On Thursday, March 6, the judge in the Rhode Island case extended the preliminary injunction. - PA Governor Shapiro filed a separate lawsuit to release the frozen state funding, and he announced that all of the Commonwealth's federal funding had been restored as of February 24, 2025. - Democracy Forward and other Nonprofits Sue.
-On February 3, the U.S. District Court for the District of Columbia granted another temporary restraining order of the OMB's freeze on federal grant disbursements. - On February 25, in the same case, the D.C.
-District Court issued a preliminary injunction blocking the blanket freeze from the OMB memo and any freezes under another name and ordering that written notice of this order be given to federal agencies.
-The federal defendants appealed the preliminary injunction to the D.C.
-Circuit Court on April 24. - On March 13, a group of nonprofits filed a lawsuit in Rhode Island challenging the freeze on funding from the IRA and IIJA. - On April 15, a federal judge granted plaintiffs' request for a preliminary injunction, ordering federal agencies, like EPA,
+On February 3, the U.S. District Court for the District of Columbia granted another temporary restraining order of the OMB's freeze on federal grant disbursements. - On February 25, 2025, in the same case, the DC District Court issued a preliminary injunction blocking the blanket freeze from the OMB memo and any freezes under another name and ordering that written notice of this order be given to federal agencies. - On March 13, 2025, a group of nonprofits filed a lawsuit challenging the freeze on funding from the IRA and the Infrastructure Act. - On April 15, 2025, a federal judge granted a request for a preliminary injunction in this case that ordered federal agencies, like EPA, USDA, and others, to immediately resume disbursing IRA and Infrastructure Act funds. - \\ Current State of Frozen Federal Funds: Most funds for all EPA programs, except for the two Greenhouse Gas Reduction Fund (GGRF) programs discussed below, were reportedly released following the February 25 preliminary injunction described above.
+Following the decision on April 15, all federal agencies must resume disbursing frozen funds.